Ghent Altarpiece: Attribution

-Since the 19th century, art historians have debated which passages are attributable to the obscure Hubert and which are by Jan, famous across Europe by the early 1430s.
-In the 17th and 18th centuries, it was often assumed that Jan had found a number of random panels left behind after Hubert's death and assembled them into the current format.
-This view has been discounted since the early 19th century, on the basis of the obvious overall design of the work, although there are obvious stylistic differences between many passages.
+Since the 19th century, art historians have debated which passages are attributable to the unknown Hubert or internationally renowned Jan.
+In the 17th and 18th centuries, it was often assumed that Jan had found unfinished panels left behind after Hubert's death and assembled them into the current format.
+This view has been discounted by more recent scholarship on the basis of the overall design of the work and given the obvious gaps in quality between many passages.

-It is generally accepted that the majority were completed by Jan, from an overall design by Hubert, who probably oversaw the construction of most of the frames.
-A number of difficulties present themselves, not least that there is no surviving work confidently attributed to Hubert, and it is thus impossible to detect his style.
-Instead, art historians compare individual passages to known works by Jan, looking for stylistic differences that might indicate the work of another hand.
-Advances in dendrochronology have for example established that parts of the wing panels were felled around 1421.
-Allowing a seasoning time of at least 10 years, we must assume a completion date well after Hubert's death in 1426, thus ruling out his hand from large portions of the wings.
+It is generally accepted that the majority of the work was completed by Jan based on a design by Hubert, who probably oversaw the original design and construction of the panels.
+The difficulties are complicated by the fact that there is no surviving work confidently attributed to Hubert and it is thus impossible to detect his style.
+Instead, art historians compare individual passages to known works by Jan, looking for stylistic differences that may indicate the work of another hand.
+Advances in dendrochronology indicate that parts of the wing panels were felled around 1421.
+Allowing a seasoning time of at least 10 years, art historians assume a completion date well after Hubert's death in 1426, thus ruling out his hand from large portions of the wings.

 Style and technique

-The polyptych differs in a number of aspects to the other paintings attributed to Jan van Eyck, not least in scale.
+The polyptych differs in a number of aspects from the other paintings attributed to Jan van Eyck, not least in scale.
 It is the only one of his works intended for public, rather than private, worship and display.
 Van Eyck pays as much attention to the beauty of earthly things as to the religious themes.
 The clothes and jewels, the fountain, nature surrounding the scene, the churches and landscape in the background – are all painted with remarkable detail.
 The landscape is rich with vegetation, which is observed with an almost scientific accuracy, and much of it non-European.

 Lighting is one of the major innovations of the polyptych.
 The panels contain complex light effects and subtle plays of shadow, the rendering of which was achieved through new techniques of handling both oil paint and transparent glazes.
 The figures are mostly cast with short, diagonal shadows which serve to, in the words of art historian Till-Holger Borchert, "not only heighten their spatial presence, but also tell us that the primary light source is located beyond the picture itself."
 In the Annunciation scene, shadows imply that they emanate from the daylight within the chapel in which they are housed.
 Further innovations can be found in the detailing of surface textures, especially in the reflections of light.
-These are best seen in light falling on the armor in the Knights of Christ panel, and the ripple of the water in the Fountain of life in the Adoration of the Mystic Lamb.
+These are best seen in light falling on the armour in the Knights of Christ panel, and the ripple of the water in the Fountain of life in the Adoration of the Mystic Lamb.